min2ha/ukwa-site/content/target/53806/index.en.md

   "subject": "UK General Election 2017"
 }

-# Co-Operatives UK: General election 2017: co-operative view on the party manifestos

 This page was updated regularly with comment and analysis of key developments for co-operatives in the UK General Election of 2017.